 There are many different recipes online you can choose from for this one, but might we suggest a deliciously warming and easy apple pie recipe for kids?
 At home baking is a great indoor winter activity for kids and even better if you can use produce that is currently in season.
 A perfect mix of education, getting their hands messy and then enjoying the fruits of their labor once done.

 2. Air Dry Clay Craft

 A fantastic indoor winter activity for kids, air dry clay is a great product because all you need is your hands and a touch of water.
 There are many different tutorials online to create everything from coasters to pinch pots dependent on your child’s age and skill level.
 Once your object has dried out you can spend time painting them which is another fun task in itself.

 5. Create a Reading Nook

 If your child isn’t a natural bookworm, sometimes it can take a little encouragement.
-Why not spend an afternoon creating her own cosy and comfortable reading nook?
+Why not spend an afternoon creating her own cozy and comfortable reading nook?
 The idea is that you create a space that becomes enjoyable to spend time in, your child will naturally gravitate towards it.
-Try setting up a cosy corner of the house, perhaps by a window or convert an entire wardrobe into her very own mini library.
-Fill the nook with cosy blankets, a comfortable space to sit and a cute light for those dark winter afternoons.
+Try setting up a cozy corner of the house, perhaps by a window or convert an entire wardrobe into her very own mini library.
+Fill the nook with cozy blankets, a comfortable space to sit and a cute light for those dark winter afternoons.
 The area can be separated from other spaces by using curtains and decorated with fun posters or art to make the nook feel more like hers.
 Take a look at our blog for the best books for teenage girls and stock up the shelves with a couple of new books to get her excited.